 If you are a happy owner of a pet, ask your agent what documents you would need to transport it.
 Most likely, you need to have a special vaccine certificate or any other papers allowing you for an animal transportation.

-Another important item is transportation of fine art.
+Another important item is the transportation of fine art.
 If you are a proud owner of an art piece (paintings, sculptures, coins, stamps) registered in cultural heritage registry or of an art piece older than 55 years you might need to obtain a certificate as a written permission to ship it cross-border.

-Usually, your relocation agent contacts moving company and they take care of the whole organization incl. packing and supplying with special packages.
+Usually, your relocation agent contacts the moving company and they take care of the whole organization incl. packing and supplying with special packages.
 Ask about the insurance and make sure your valuables are insured as well.